Arian04/minecraft-server-tools/README.md

 This repo includes various tools I use for hosting containerized minecraft servers.
 More comprehensive tools exist, but I wanted something much more minimal.

-NOTE: currently a WIP, significant features are missing, and it's not tested very thoroughly
+NOTE: currently in active development.
+It *should* work pretty well, but I'm not using it in "production" yet and it's not tested very thoroughly.

 ## Features